← All posts

 docker compose down

 The --dangerously-skip-permissions flag tells Claude Code to execute all tool calls without asking for confirmation.
-Normally you wouldn’t want this, but inside an isolated container with filtered network access, it makes sense.
+Normally you wouldn’t want this — but inside an isolated container with filtered network access, it’s the right call.
 The container is the sandbox.

 Each docker compose run creates a separate container.
 Run as many as you need: